srinathkr07/COVID-19-in-India/README.md

 ## About

+**COVID-19 in India**

-**COVID-19 in India : A Dashboard** gives an overview of the spread of the Novel Coronavirus (COVID-19) pandemic across India, state-wise along with **SIR (Susceptible - Infectious - Recovered) model** for a period of 150 days starting from March 2.
+This dashboard/tracker gives an overview of the spread of the Novel Coronavirus (COVID-19) pandemic across India, state-wise along with **SIR (Susceptible - Infectious - Recovered) model** for a period of 150 days starting from March 2.

-This dashboard has been made entirely using Rmarkdown framework.
+This application has been made entirely using Rmarkdown framework.

-**Data:**

-[COVID-19 India API](https://api.covid19india.org/), a volunteer-driven API for COVID-19 stats & patient tracing in India.

 **R packages used:**